JGCRI/CEDS/README.md

 # CEDS
 The Community Emissions Data System (CEDS) produces consistent estimates of global air emissions species over the industrial era (1750 - present).
 The system is written in R and uses open-source data (with the exception of the IEA energy statistics which must be purchased from IEA).
 CEDS is publically availabe through an [Open Source Licence](#licence-section).

+**PLease note** that this repository currently contains only documentation and functionality to submit issues with the CEDS data.
+The CEDS data system is currently being prepared for open source release Fall 2017.

 Documentation is available at the [CEDS project wiki](https://github.com/JGCRI/CEDS/wiki).

 Issues with the data or system should be submitted using the [CEDS Issues](https://github.com/JGCRI/CEDS/issues) systen.
 This can include ananomloyes found in the aggregate or gridded emissions data.
 Please use an appropriate tag for any submitted issues.